jumana-s/automate-app/README.md

-# Liatrio Cloud Native Exercise
+# Automated App Setup & Deployment

 A take home project to automate infrastructure creation and application deployment.